rei/gulp-html-include/README.md

     .pipe( gulp.dest('/path/to/web/root') )
 ```

-You can optionally pass in the path to prefix these files with (e.g., `/static/`).
+You can optionally pass in the path to prefix these files with, e.g., `/static/` (the default is `/`).

 ```
 gulp.src( '/path/to/my/files' )